Coronavirus-hit Chinese Economy Shrinks 6.8 Pct in Q1, Worst Since 1976 | LatestLY

 The GDP in 2019 expanded to USD 14.38 trillion from USD13.1 trillion in 2018.

-While China had shut down the 56 million-strong central Hubei province and its capital Wuhan for over two months since January 23 to contain the virus for over two months, the entire country came to a standstill to prevent the COVID-19 from spreading across the world's most populous nation.
+As China shut down central Hubei province, home for over 56 million people, and its capital Wuhan for over two months since January 23 to contain the virus for over two months, the entire country came to a standstill to prevent the COVID-19 from spreading across the world's most populous nation.

 The world's second-largest economy is now limping back to normal with factories resuming production all over.